 The SSTIMER pin uses a capacitor connected between this pin and ground to control the output duty cycle when exiting all-channel shutdown.
-The capacitor on the SSTIMER pin is slowly charged through an internal current source, and the charge time determines the rate at which the output transitions from a near-zero duty cycle to the desired duty cycle.
+The capacitor on the SSTIMER pin is slowly charged through an internal current source, and the charge time determines the rate at which the output transitions from a near zero duty cycle to the desired duty cycle.
 This allows for a smooth transition that minimizes audible pops and clicks.
-When the part is shut down, the drivers are high-impedance and transition slowly down through a 3-k $\Omega$ resistor, similarly minimizing pops and clicks.
-The shutdown transition time is independent of the SSTIMER pin capacitance.
-Larger capacitors increase the start-up time, whereas capacitors smaller than 2.2 nF decrease the start-up time.
+When the part is shutdown the drivers are tristated and transition slowly down through a 3K resistor, similarly minimizing pops and clicks.
+The shutdown transition time is independent of SSTIMER pin capacitance.
+Larger capacitors will increase the start-up time, while capacitors smaller than 2.2 nF will decrease the start-up time.
 The SSTIMER pin should be left floating for BD modulation.

-CLOCK, AUTODETECTION, AND PLL
+CLOCK, AUTO DETECTION, AND PLL

-The TAS5709 is a slave device.
+The TAS5707 is a slave device.
 It accepts MCLK, SCLK, and LRCLK.
 The digital audio processor (DAP) supports all the sample rates and MCLK rates that are defined in the clock control register.

-The TAS5709 checks to verify that SCLK is a specific value of 32 $f_S$ , 48 $f_S$ , or 64 $f_S$ .
-The DAP only supports a 1 $\times$ $f_S$ LRCLK.
+The TAS5707 checks to verify that SCLK is a specific value of 32 $f_S$ , 48 $f_S$ , or 64 $f_S$ .
+The DAP only supports a 1 x $f_S$ LRCLK.
 The timing relationship of these clocks to SDIN is shown in subsequent sections.
-The clock section uses MCLK or the internal oscillator clock (when MCLK is unstable, out of range, or absent) to produce the internal clock (DCLK) running at 512 times the PWM switching frequency.
+The clock section uses MCLK or the internal oscillator clock (when MCLK is unstable, out of range, or absent) to produce the internal clock (DCLK) running at 512 time the PWM switching frequency.

-The DAP can autodetect and set the internal clock-control logic to the appropriate settings for all supported clock rates as defined in the clock-control register.
+The DAP can autodetect and set the internal clock control logic to the appropriate settings for all supported clock rates as defined in the clock control register.

-TAS5709 has robust clock error handling that uses the bulit-in trimmed oscillator clock to quickly detect changes/errors.
-Once the system detects a clock change/error, it mutes the audio (through a single-step mute) and then forces the PLL to limp using the internal oscillator as a reference clock.
-Once the clocks are stable, the system autodetects the new rate and reverts to normal operation.
-During this process, the default volume is restored in a single step (also called hard unmute).
-The ramp process can be programmed to ramp back slowly (also called soft unmute) as defined in volume register (0x0E).
+TAS5707 has robust clock error handling that uses the bulit-in trimmed oscillator clock to quickly detect changes/errors.
+Once the system detects a clock change/error, it will mute the audio (through a single step mute) and then force PLL to limp using the internal oscillator as a reference clock.
+Once the clocks are stable, the system will auto detect the new rate and revert to normal operation.
+During this process, the default volume will be restored in a single step (also called hard unmute).
+The ramp process can be programmed to ramp back slowly (also called soft unmute) as defined in volume register (0X0E).